 Another affordable option is to have a class party.
 Tell the students you will supply one type of treat (I usually bring cupcakes or a special homemade treat) and have them bring in the rest.

 Another option similar to a class party is to have a popsicle party.
 My students always love popsicles, and when you add that to extra time outside, you have a great (and cheap) end-of-year student gift that your students will love.

 8. Write a Personal Letter to Each Student

 This is an extremely meaningful (and absolutely free) idea for a student gift.
-Write your students each a personal letter about what you will remember most about them, what their strengths are as students and people, what you hope for their future, and any other personal anecdotes you want to include.
-The students will love reading their individual letters and this will be something they treasure forever!
+Write each student a personal letter about what you will remember most about him or her, what his or her strengths are as a student and person, what you hope for his or her future, and any other personal anecdotes you want to include.
+The students will love reading their individual letters, and this will be something they treasure forever!

 9. Dollar Store “Toys” With Catchy End of Year Phrases